 Are you a physician or physician’s assistant working in underserved or rural communities?
-Do you have an interest in leading the change in the communities you serve?
-Apply for the The Morehouse School of Medicine Community Health Advanced by Medical Practice Superstars (CHAMPS) Transformational Leadership Fellowship to gain leadership skills and skills for transforming your practice and community.
+Do you have an interest in leading change in the communities you serve?
+Apply for the The Morehouse School of Medicine Community Health Advanced by Medical Practice Superstars Transformational Leadership Fellowship to gain leadership skills and skills for transforming your practice and your community.

-- Data are used to drive health system processes.
+- Data-driven health system processes.

-HRSA also recognizes addressing social determinants of health as a characteristic of transformed health care delivery systems.
+HRSA also recognizes addressing social determinants of health as a characteristic of transformed healthcare delivery systems.

-- Develop leadership capacity in healthcare transformation for primary care professionals;
+- Develop leadership capacity in healthcare transformation for primary-care professionals;

 - Increase integrated and coordinated care services within and between care settings;